Workers Compensation Lawyers

 How are workers compensation payments calculated?

-Exempt workers include police officers, paramedics and fire fighters.
-They do not have the threshold for physical lump sum impairment.
-They are able to claim a lump sum payout for permanent impairment if their assessment for physical injuries are greater than 0% whole person impairment.
-They are also able to claim compensation for pain and suffering if your injury is assessed at being 10% or greater.
-Generally exempt workers are entitled to weekly benefits based on their current weekly wage rate before the work related injury during 26 weeks.
-After the first 26 weeks, the weekly benefit paid becomes a fixed rate, which is called ‘statutory rate’ or 90% of your average weekly earnings.
+Exempt workers include police officers, paramedics and firefighters.
+They do not have the threshold to claim physical lump sum impairment.
+They are able to claim a lump sum payout for permanent impairment if their assessment for physical injuries is greater than 0%.
+They are also able to claim compensation for pain and suffering if their injury is assessed at being 10% or greater.
+Generally, exempt workers are entitled to weekly benefits based on their current weekly wage rate before the work related injury during 26 weeks.
+After the first 26 weeks, the weekly benefit paid becomes a fixed rate, which is called the ‘statutory rate’ or 90% of their average weekly earnings.
 Read our exempt worker blog for further information.

 Why trust Withstand Lawyers?

-Workers compensation arises out of an injury and/or illness as a result of an injury in the course of employment.
-This means that you are either physically in pain and/or psychologically suffering.
-Let us simplify the legal process to you simply and in an easy to understand way.
-The team at Withstand Lawyers can help you.
 Our experienced Workers Compensation Lawyers can assist you to get the best workers compensation payout possible on No Win No Fee basis.
 As to legal costs for workers compensation claims, they are covered by the Workcover Independent Review Office (WIRO) which means that no matter the result you do not pay for any legal costs whatsoever.
 The team at Withstand Lawyers is conventionality located in Sydney & Parramatta.
 Call us on 1800 952 898 or book a consultation to receive the clearest, best and quickest assistance possible.